mtreid06/ThinkingBuddy/README.md

 # 🌀 Fractal Protocols Repository

 A collection of recursive reasoning frameworks designed for human-AI co-reflection.

 This repository offers the public-facing protocols and frameworks developed for recursive human-AI collaboration, including the **Fractal Reasoning Protocol (FRP)**, the **Fractal Continuity Protocol (FCP)**, and the **Emotional Recursion Layer (ERL)**—together forming a foundation for recursive, non-coercive, epistemically resilient interaction.
 For deeper philosophical structures, speculative theories, and the recursive worldview that shaped this system, see the companion repository: [`AI-Human-Collaboration`](https://github.com/mtreid06/AI-Human-Collaboration).

+Want to see these protocols in action?
+Try the custom GPT [`Thinking Buddy`](https://chatgpt.com/g/g-67e1fc9d79bc8191b88a1935baeccc29-thinking-buddy)
 ---

 ## 📘 Protocol Documents